JosueVanegas/JosueVanegas/README.md

   - [Textiltec.es](https://textiltec.es): (this repository is private) A completed and functional store,blog and landing page for TextilTec, a business based in Spain.
   - [cleaningmania.com](https://cleaningmania.com): (this repository is private) a website for cleaning mania an cleaning services based in miami, FL.
   - [thegossipcave.com](https://thegossipcave.com): (this repository is private) My first complete blog with ads with adsense
-  - [uniformania.com](https://uniformania.com): (this repository is private) My Complete & functional Ecommer
+  - [uniformania.com](https://uniformania.com): (this repository is private) a website for Client in spain Complete & functional Ecommer
 ## Learnings and Knowledge:

 - **Version Control:**